iachb/Budget-Manager/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Vite:** A fast build tool for modern web development.
 - **Chart.js:** For creating interactive charts and graphs.
-- **Styled Components:** For styling components with scoped styles.
 - **LocalStorage:** For storing data locally in the browser.

 ## Installation